tsackton/taelgar/_MoC/Templates and Scripts/Metadata Spec.md

 	type: defaults to "seen" but is used to describe the interaction, i.e. "met", "killed", "glimpsed from afar", etc
 	person: if set, overrides the actor, i.e. if only one member of a party was involved
-	date: the date on which this occurred
+	date: the date on which this occurred wParty (or format): a replacement format string for this line }
-}
 ```